What is Churn Rate in the Developed Custom MVP App Startup?

 Churn rate can also be applied to a number of other business scenarios, for example, the rate of how many people leave a company over a period of time.
 In this case, it is also known as the ‘Attrition Rate’.

-Retention rate and churn rate in a startup MVP: what’s the difference?
+Retention rate and churn rate in the Developed Custom MVP App Startup: what’s the difference?

 Churn rate refers to the number of customers your business has lost, while retention rate refers to the number of customers your business has kept.